davawen/Cours/typst/physique/0.1.0/utils.typ

   line(p1, p2, mark: (end: "straight"), ..params)
 }

+/// Draws a line going through the two points
+/// The line stops at the edges of the box, degined by the top-left and the bot-right corner
+/// If the line is outside the box or grazes, this may not compile
 #let line_through(a, b, box: (none, none), name: none, ..style) = {
   import draw: *